titanjack36/MathTools/README.md

 # MathTools

-MathTools is a simple maths API which provides computation for certain mathematical concepts.
+MathTools is a simple maths API coded in Java which provides computation for certain mathematical concepts.
-The project is currently in early development stage and only features matrix arithmetic operations.
+The project is currently in early development stages and only features matrix arithmetic operations.
 More elements from linear algebra and calculus will be added as time progresses.
 Disclaimer: There are already mathematical computation programs such as Wolfram